 Has the business had a good year?
 Cite a few key achievements and offer a few statistics about how well the company performed against expectations.
 Restate your business’s commitment to its customers.
 Talk about a project or initiative that involved some or all of your workforce to strengthen a feeling of community.
 Employees want to know that, no matter what position they hold, they are contributing to a successful enterprise.
 Now is an ideal time to tell them!

-If your business hit some rough patches in 2013, these too can be mentioned in passing.
+If your business hit some rough patches in 2017, these too can be mentioned in passing.
 Remember, your year-end message will sound more authentic if you acknowledge that a particular strategy failed to yield the hoped-for results.
 This also represents an opportunity to remind employees of the lessons you’ve learned from the experience — and to underscore how things will be different in the year to come.

 As you wind down your message, remind everyone that during the holiday season, family and friends come first.
 Encourage people to reflect on their good fortune and enjoy the holidays without thinking too much about work.
 For busy retail employees, a message along the lines of “Things will settle down after the holidays” acknowledges the hard work they’re doing right now.

 Finally, don’t forget to simply wish your employees a happy new year.
 Thank everyone again and remind them how much you value their contributions to the success of the business.